Privacy choices

 Can I download the duotone image?

 Yes.
-The Download PNG button saves the current canvas render as a PNG file.
+The Download PNG button saves the current duotone treatment as a PNG at the source image dimensions.

 Does the CSS approximation exactly match the canvas preview?